-(14) Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death, that is, the devil, (15) and release those who through fear of death were all their lifetime subject to bondage.
+(14) Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil; (15) And deliver them who through fear of death were all their lifetime subject to bondage.

 King James Version Change your email Bible version

 It is true that in all of us exists a measure of apprehensive awareness of death that influences our attitudes and conduct.
 This fear affects everyone to some degree, whether intensely or feebly, because this particular fear has a spiritual source.

 Notice that verse 15 says that through the fear of death we are held in bondage all our lifetime.
 It does not suggest a never-ending dread, but instead a vague influence on conduct, an uncertainty wrapped within a measure of hopelessness, because we do not fully believe God-given truths about death.

 God does not put people in the kind of bondage implied by this context.
 The author is referring to bondage to sin.
 We know that the source of this fear is Satan.
 Most of the world believes his many horrible lies regarding death: The living fear the thought of people shrieking in an ever-burning place that allows no spot of respite from fearsome pains.
 Some think of death as endless unawareness and others of wandering, always detached, in the vast emptiness of space.